jxson/front-matter/README.md

 This modules does not do any IO (file loading or reading), only extracting yaml front matter from strings.

 This concept that was originally introduced to me through the [jeykll][jeykll] blogging system and is pretty useful where you want to be able to easily add metadata to content without the need for a database.
+YAML is extracted from the the top of a file between matching separators of "---" or "= yaml =".

 <!-- This is part of a long running project I have been working on where I am splitting out internals of [haiku][haiku] into to separate, more useful and shareable modules.
 If your in need of a static site generator [check it out][haiku]. -->